 1. “Pillar / cluster” adopted as a buzzword without committing to volume

-You read about clusters; published a pillar + 2 quick satellites; called it done.
-The strategy assumes ≥6 satellites; you stopped at 2.
+You read about clusters, published a pillar + 2 quick satellites, and called it done.
+The model assumes 8-12 supporting pages; you stopped at 2.

-How to spot it: Pillar has 2-3 supporting articles, hasn’t grown in 3+ months.
-Strategy was named but not committed.
+How to spot it: Pillar has 2-3 supporting articles and hasn’t grown in 3+ months.
+The strategy was named but never resourced.

 2. Editorial calendar moved on before the cluster was complete

-You shipped the pillar in January, 2 satellites in February — then March’s editorial calendar moved to a different topic.
+You shipped the pillar in January and 2 satellites in February — then March’s calendar moved to a different topic.
 The cluster never got finished.

-How to spot it: Cluster articles cluster around a publish month, then nothing.
-Editorial calendar drift.
+How to spot it: Supporting articles bunch around one publish month, then stop.
+Classic editorial-calendar drift.

 3. Existing articles aren’t internally linked to the pillar